 Ling Li currently teaches at the Department of East Asian Studies at the University of Vienna, where she also served as a Visiting Professor in 2015 and 2016.
 Before coming to Vienna, she obtained her doctoral degree from the Law School at Leiden University in 2010 and was a Senior Research Fellow at the US-Asia Law Institute of New York University School of Law from 2010 to 2015.
-She has published extensively on topics related to Chinese politics and law, in particular the institutional features of corruption and anticorruption in China.
-Her most recent works can be downloaded at https://univie.academia.edu/LingLi.
+She has published extensively on topics related to corruption and anticorruption in China.
+Her more recent research focuses on the systemic features of China's Party-State.
+Her publications can be downloaded at univie.academia.edu/LingLi.

 What would happen if Xi Jinping suddenly died, killed by assassination or incurable illness?
 Would such an unexpected departure of the paramount leader paralyse the government and release the suppressed chaotic energy in the upper echelons of the Party leadership, with all those vying for such an opportunity racing to fill the power vacuum and […]